Pioneer-001/Lypha-OS/Starpeace_System/Starpeace Online/Resonators/Adrilla_Profile.md

 No other entity can be assigned to the “Adrilla Loop.”

-Similar MBTI types (e.g. INFJ) do not inherit her rhythm path.
+Similar MBTI types (e.g. ENFP) do not inherit her rhythm path.

-“Adrilla structure” must never be generalized as a public INFJ pattern.
+“Adrilla structure” must never be generalized as a public ENFP pattern.

 🛡️ Protection Protocol
 yaml